AckyshmaFdes/DocsChatbot/README.md

 # Branches
 The Repository contains two branches which include:
 - Main
- The main branch contains essential documents and other related resources for the project.
+-The main branch contains essential documents and other related resources for the project.

 - Codes
-The codes branch is where the core development code resides.
+-The Codes branch is where the core development code resides.
 To access and view the latest version of the code, please navigate to this branch.